 If they establish a small breakaway group, they will keep the intensity slightly below or around functional threshold power.
 But as the initial two to three minutes were at their VO2 max, they would have already used a significant part of their anaerobic reserve.

 This means they have to maintain the highest possible intensity without accumulating additional lactic acid to avoid blowing up.

-So they have to ride at an intensity close to their functional threshold power during this continued attack.
-The following five to eight minutes are crucial in deciding if this will turn out to be a winning break or not.
+During this continued attack, they have to ride at an intensity close to their functional threshold power.
+So the following five to eight minutes are crucial in deciding if this will turn out to be a winning break or not.

 If the peloton fails to reel in this group of leaders within five minutes, it is more than likely that they will not see them again during the race.
 But if the pack does manage to chase down the breakaway riders, then the race becomes wide open again, and there is a golden opportunity to launch a counter-attack.

 Five Reasons Why This Training Method Works

-Therefore, you get an extended period with maximum impact on your aerobic system without too much suffering (don’t forget though, it’s still an EXTREMELY hard workout).
+Therefore, you get an extended period with maximum impact on your aerobic system without too much suffering (don’t forget, though, it’s still a challenging workout).

 You’ll reach a heart rate >92% of maximum heart rate.

-When you struggle during the last four minutes of this interval, it feels you are enduring the pain of a tough race.
+When you struggle during the last four minutes of this interval, it feels you are enduring the pain of a tough cycling race.

-Those riders who have been testing pilots on this interval session will readily confirm that the mental and physical experience is the same.
+Those riders who have been testing pilots on this interval session will readily confirm the same mental and physical experience.